mshifo/solid-node/README.md

 }
 ```

-By creating a reusable utility function, you can avoid duplicating the tax calculation logic in multiple places and simply import and use the function where needed.
+By creating a reusable utility function, you can avoid duplicating the password hashing logic in multiple places and simply import and use the function where needed.

 3- Shared Configuration: